Brand Values: Setting Direction Instead of Reacting

 1. Personal Principles

 What’s non-negotiable for you?
-What standards you hold yourself to, even when no one is watching?
+What standards do you hold yourself to, even when no one is watching?

 2. Purpose Connection